-How a four-word text message led to a Sun City woman losing $309K
+How a 4-word text message lured a Sun City woman into a costly investment scam

 “Do you remember me?”